feralislatr/474App/README.md

 ## About our APP
 We found a database of Deaths in the United States on Kaggle.com.
 We used a machine learning algorithm written by one of our group members in order to be able to tell you with your age, education level, gender, and month of death, what is statistically the most probable way you would die.
 There are 7 possible answers including Suicide, Homicide, Accident, Natural, Under Investigation, Unknown, and Not Specified.

+We wrote a data manipulation app, which simply changes the data into medium that can be parsed using the machine learning. for example, combining multiple fields that track the same thing, turning words into numbers (e.g., male ->0, female->1)

 The machine learning algorithm we used uses information gain and entropy algorithms to build a decision tree.
 This tree can answer question posed to it, even if the original data did not have the specific case.

 We saved this decision tree in a mongodb.
 Each node is represented as an entry, and it also includes whether the node is a goal node, the goal category, split category if it is not a goal, splitvalue, and left and right children.